ehu7559/cryptoPalsWriteups/set2guide.md

 ### Running the Attack
-The challenge code creates an oracle, feeds it to the attack function, and decodes the resulting plaintext guess before printing it as a sign of victory!
+The challenge code creates an oracle, feeds it to the attack function, and decodes the resulting plaintext guess before printing it as a sign of success.

 ### Side note on application:
 For those who would consider this attack a little contrived, I'm not sure I can